 More specifically, the heavy rotor is prevented from rubbing against the bearing’s white metal or babbit bedding area at low speeds through the production of a hydrostatic oil film when the rotational speed is too low to produce a hydrodynamic oil film (or self-lubrication).

-This hydrostatic film reduces the break-away torque during run-up of the turbine rotor during high friction start up, shut down and slow speed (turning gear) periods.
+This hydrostatic film reduces the break-away torque during the run-up of the turbine rotor during high friction start-up, shut down, and slow speed (turning gear) periods.

 How Are The Turbine Jacking Oil Systems Going To Specifically Help The Vogtle Electric Generating Plant?

 The two new Georgia Power Co. reactors at the Vogtle Electric Generating Plant will account for 2500 MW of power produced by Westinghouse AP1000 Power Plants.

 The seven jacking oil pump packages from Atlantic Hydraulic Systems are required for the low-pressure turbine and generator bearings which are mounted on support platforms attached to or adjacent to the turbines and generator.